brichase/deep-reinforcement-learning/p2_continuous-control/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux_NoVis.zip) (version 1) or [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux_NoVis.zip) (version 2) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-2. Place the file in the cloned repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.
+6. Place the file in the cloned repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

+7. Make sure unity is installed.
+For windows and mac, [unity3d website.](https://unity3d.com/get-unity/download) For linux, install [beta linux installation](https://beta.unity3d.com/download/6e9a27477296/UnitySetup-2018.3.0f2) found from forum thread found on the [unity3d forum](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/page-2)

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to train the agents!
+Next follow the instructions in `Continuous_Control.ipynb` in the `p2_continous-control/` folder to train the agents!

 ### (To be done next) Challenge: Crawler Environment